 The Theory Evaluation Test (TET) is a one-hour online examination which all entering freshmen must take prior to their first semester as a major in the School of Music.
-The purpose of the TET is to assess the level of incoming students' theory knowledge in order to place them in Fundamentals of Music (MUS 023), or Harmony I (MUS 123)/Ear Training Sight Singing I (MUS 121).
+The purpose of the TET is to assess the level of incoming students' theory knowledge in order to place them in Fundamentals of Music Theory (MUS 101, offered in the spring term), or Harmony I (MUS 123)/Ear Training Sight Singing I (MUS 121), offered in the fall or summer.
 The TET tests proficiency in several areas, including:

 - Pitch names in bass and treble clefs